Chemsdine Talbi: Sunderland

 On 9 July 2025, Talbi signed for newly promoted Premier League club Sunderland on a five-year deal for an undisclosed fee, reported to be worth £16.5 million plus a potential £2.5 million in add-ons.
 Later that year, on 25 October, he scored his first goal for the club in the stoppage time of a 2–1 away win over Chelsea.

 International career

-Born in Belgium, Talbi is of Moroccan descent.
+Talbi was born in Belgium, the son of a Moroccan father and Belgian mother.
 He played for Belgium U17 in the 2022 UEFA European Under-17 Championship, scoring a goal in a 3–1 victory against Turkey U17.

 On 3 March 2025, Talbi chose to represent Morocco.
 On 19 March, after he received his first call-up to the Morocco national team he described it as a "childhood dream come true".

+On 11 December 2025, Talbi was called up to the Morocco squad for the 2025 Africa Cup of Nations.
+He was therefore called up to play at the 2026 FIFA World Cup.
+In Morocco's Round of 32 match against Netherlands, he scored his penalty attempt in the shootout, which Morocco ultimately won, 3–2.

+On 26 May 2026, Talbi was selected in the 26-man squad for the 2026 FIFA World Cup.